cewi/PIChannel/README.md

         chmod u+x setup_pipresents.sh
         ./setup_pipresents.sh

 Reboot the raspi.
-If you plug any USB-Stick, it will immediately start playing all media it can handle.
+If you plug any USB-Stick, it will immediately start playing all media it can.

 ##Things to do
-Overwrite the Bootlogo with your own png-file.
+Overwrite the bootlogo with your own png-file.